FabricMC/fabric-meta/README.md

 ### /v1/versions/mappings

-Lists all of the mappings versions
+Lists all of the mappings versions.

 ```json
 [